A Brief History of Breathe California

-Breathe California of Sacramento-Emigrant Trails (BREATHE), founded in Sacramento in 1917 as the Sacramento Society for the Prevention and Cure of Tuberculosis, has been a champion in fighting for clean air, healthy lungs and the elimination of lung disease in the Sacramento Region for more than 94 years.
-As one of the oldest and most active nonprofit agencies in the Sacramento area, BREATHE is committed to serving the needs of the local community.
-Whether focusing on the community, building coalitions and consensus or working to make positive changes, Breathe California of Sacramento-Emigrant Trails has made a positive impact on the health and well-being of Northern California residents and their comprehensive approach to health issues is the impetus to their success.
+Breathe California of Sacramento-Emigrant Trails (BREATHE), founded in Sacramento in 1917 as the Sacramento Society for the Prevention and Cure of Tuberculosis, has been a champion for clean air, healthy lungs and the elimination of lung disease in the Sacramento Region for more than 94 years.
+Partially because of financial and volunteer support from a community that cares about quality of life for everyone, BREATHE is one of the oldest and most active nonprofit agencies in the Sacramento area.
+Since its beginnings, BREATHE has counted on the generosity of Northern California residents.
+Please give what you can to advance a vision of a region where clean air prevails.

 1) The dramatic reduction in TB incidence.
 This dramatic decrease in incidents paved the way to focus on other lung diseases.

 2) The announcement by the Surgeon General that tobacco use causes lung cancer and is the major cause of chronic bronchitis.
-Upon learning this news, the agency realized any serious effort to reduce lung disease would have to incorporate reducing tobacco use.
+Any serious effort to reduce lung disease now would have to incorporate reducing tobacco use.

-3) An increasing awareness of environmental issues and their relation to health issues.
-The major topic of concern was air pollution.
+3) An increasing awareness of environmental conditions like air pollution and their relation to health issues.

-Starting in the 1970s, the local group would initiate three separate programs to reduce tobacco use.
-Efforts were aimed at discouraging tobacco use among young people of all grade levels, encouraging and supporting smokers in their efforts to quit, and protecting nonsmokers.
-These programs yielded a number of acclaimed projects including the passage of Proposition 99, a tobacco tax increase that funds prevention programs and ordinances prohibiting smoking in public spaces, all of which emanated from the Sacramento offices.
+Starting in the 1970s, the local group initiated three separate programs to reduce tobacco use.
+Efforts were aimed at discouraging tobacco use among young people, supporting smokers in their efforts to quit, and protecting nonsmokers.
+These initiatives yielded a number of acclaimed projects including the passage of Proposition 99, a tobacco tax increase that funds prevention programs and ordinances prohibiting smoking in public spaces.